bzurkowski/docker-workshops/managing-images.md

 ### Task 4: Pulling images

-In order to download images found in the registry there is `docker pull` command.
+For downloading images found in the registry there is the `docker pull` command.
 It has the following syntax:

 ```bash
 $ docker pull NAME[:TAG]